Birsel Vardarlı

 Birsel Vardarlı Demirmen (born Birsel Vardarlı on 12 July 1984) is a Turkish former basketball player.
 She is considered to be one of the best Turkish female basketball players.

 Vardarlı Demirmen played thirteen seasons for Fenerbahçe, where she won twenty two trophies.
 She was also the captain of the team for seven seasons.
 After announcing retirement in June 2019, her number 7 was retired by Fenerbahçe in December 2019.

 She made 243 appearances for the Turkey women's national basketball team.
 She won silver medal in EuroBasket 2011 and bronze in EuroBasket 2013 with the team.

 Early life

-Vardarlı-Demirmen was born in Izmir.
+Vardarlı-Demirmen was born in İzmir.
 She has two siblings.
 After playing football, she started playing basketball at the age of 11.
-She moved from Izmir to Istanbul at the age of 16 to play for Migrosspor.
+She moved from İzmir to Istanbul at the age of 16 to play for Migrosspor.

 Professional career

 Migrosspor

 Vardarlı-Demirmen started her professional career in Migrosspor and played there for 6 seasons.
-In her last season at Migrosspor, she contributed her team to play in the 2006 Turkish Cup final.
+In her last season at Migrosspor, she contributed to her team playing in the 2006 Turkish Cup final.